Teaching and Learning (PhD)

 Program Description

-This doctoral program requires a minimum of 48 credits beyond the master’s degree.
-The program is designed for people seeking research-oriented positions in universities; or leadership roles such as serving on a college or university faculty, as an educational researcher, or as a curriculum specialist.
+The PhD program in Teaching and Learning is designed for those seeking research-oriented positions in universities or leadership roles such as serving on a college or university faculty, as an educational researcher, or as a curriculum specialist.
 Extensive individual mentoring is available by our skilled faculty representing many dimensions of early childhood and childhood education.
 The program is flexible and highly individualized, providing specialties in such related areas as teacher education, curriculum development, child development, innovations in schooling, and specific content areas such as literacy, numeracy, and social studies.
 Extensive faculty mentoring is a distinctive feature of the doctoral program.

 Themes of Study